 after your application documents have been received and reviewed.
 A

-complete School of Undergraduate Studies application includes
+complete School of Undergraduate Studies application includes:

 Speak to an admission counselor about options for financing your education.

-See current tuition and fees information and other estimated costs of attendance.
+Visit the Registrar website for current tuition and fees information and other estimated costs of attendance.
 All admitted students are automatically considered for available New

 School scholarships and grants.
 Students are notified of financial aid